Brain Worms (BWORM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Brain Worms Historical Price

-According to the latest data gathered on Brain Worms live price page, the current price of Brain Worms is 42.02USD.
-The circulating supply of Brain Worms(BWORM) is 2.95K BWORM , giving it a market capitalization of $123.98K.
+According to the latest data gathered on Brain Worms live price page, the current price of Brain Worms is 43.79USD.
+The circulating supply of Brain Worms(BWORM) is 2.95K BWORM , giving it a market capitalization of $128.12K.

 The Brain Worms Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BWORM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.